Wen1201/tic-tac-toe/README.md

 ## Screenshot:
 ![alt text](images/screenshot2.png)

-## main features and any instructions:
+## Main features and any instructions:
 The rules to play this game is just the same as Tic- Tax -Toe.
 It's just you can choose your preferred character at the drop down box.
 At the end of the game, you will see a short video and you can always choose to play it again.

 ## List of any known bugs: